tarpagad/yt2tg/README.md

 # YouTube Telegram Uploader

+Note : Due to some changes on YouTube side, downloading with Python library no longer work.
+Only yt-dlp installed locally is currently working, so the script has been update do use a locally installed executable to perform the download

 A Python script to download audio from YouTube videos, convert it to MP3, and upload it to a Telegram channel with metadata and an optional thumbnail.
 Includes a monitoring script to automatically detect and process new videos from a specified YouTube channel.

 ## Features